 - I have another health condition.
 How can I best manage these together?

 - Are there any precautions or restrictions I should follow?

 - Are there any brochures or other printed material that I can have?
-What websites do you recommend?
+What websites do you suggest?

-Don't hesitate to ask other questions during your appointment.
+Feel free to ask other questions during your appointment.

 What to expect from your doctor

-- Have your symptoms been continuous or occasional?
+- Have your symptoms been constant or do they come and go?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, seems to make your symptoms better?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, seems to make your symptoms worse?